JayThibs/JayThibs/README.md

 ### Current Projects

-* [GPT Experiments](https://github.com/JayThibs/gpt-experiments): I am currently working on doing some prompt engineering and fine-tuning with GPT models.
+* [GPT StackOverflow QA](https://github.com/JayThibs/gpt-stackoverflow-QA) and [GPT Experiments](https://github.com/JayThibs/gpt-experiments): I am currently working on doing some prompt engineering and fine-tuning with GPT models.
 Latest experiment was fine-tuning GPT-2 on Elon Musk tweets.
-Now working on fine-tuning GPT-J.
+Now working on fine-tuning GPT-J with GCP TPUs on StackOverflow questions and answers.
+* [Transformers from Scratch](https://github.com/JayThibs/transformers-from-scratch): Transformers are amazing.
+I want to learn more about the nitty-gritty so I'm spending some time learning the theory and implementation from scratch.
+* [Berdi](https://github.com/CER-REC/esa-data-bank_banque-donnees-ees): This is a work project.
+It involves grabbing PDFs from a database, extracting text and figures, and preparing for use in a search tool my team has created.
+I'm currently restructuring the repository and implementing best practices.

 ### Languages and Tools: